Place-Based Creative Problem-Solving for every place and every problem including climate!

-Initially driven by the personal passion of the initiator to bring the region around Dresden to former economic strength that once it made it the "powerhouse" of European entrepreneurship and innovation back in the day.
+Initially driven by the personal passion of the initiator to bring the region around Dresden to the former economic strength that once it made it the "powerhouse" of European entrepreneurship and innovation back in the day.
 There is a long legacy of it for almost six centuries as the silver mines initiated the wealth of the region.

 Via boundary spanning across a wide range of interdisciplinary, cultural networks new members get interested and passionate about the project.
 Their support reaches from financial support to personal advice or making connections to other networks in their local vicinity.